 I’ve put my top 5 things I learned whilst camping in the back garden.
 Follow these and I guarantee no matter what activity you are doing, the rewards will be infinitely better than turning into a psycho stressed out bunny!

 You don’t have to plan to have fun.
 Just because we have kids doesn’t mean we have to have rules and conditions on everything we do!
-There’s no reason why we should be able to react and adapt to our children’s creative needs as we would for their health and well-being.
-So try going with the flow now and again, it can be quite liberating.
+There’s no reason why we shouldn’t be able to react and adapt to our children’s creative needs as we would for their health and well-being.
+So try going with the flow now and again.
+It can be quite liberating.

 Cooking lunch, packing the car, tidying up, pitching a tent?
 These are just a few of the several hundred things we do as adults but there is no reason why (when it’s safe to do so) we can’t include our children in these relatively mundane tasks.
-Giving small tasks to the little one gives them a sense of belonging, achievement and if you follow point’s 3 and 4 it can be really fun for them too!
+Giving small tasks to the little one gives them a sense of belonging, achievement and it can be really fun for them too!
 Well, if you follow the next few points, that is

-It really is a virtue, be prepared to wait to receive your reward.
-Seeing your little one’s face light up when they take part in an activity or if they succeed in doing something solo is the best thing ever.
+It really is a virtue, be prepared to wait for your reward.
+Seeing your little one’s face light up when they take part in an activity or when they succeed in doing something solo, is the best thing ever.
 It’s the taking part that counts, not how fast we get it done!

-If what you are doing is complex or takes a long time (like painting a wall and watching it dry), consider that your child’s attention span is far shorter than your’s.
-Verbal encouragement reassures them that they are doing well, which in turn strengthens their sense of achievement and helps to keep them engaged in the family activity.
-Did you put the toys away in record time, celebrate with high fives and run around the room, which ties nicely into number 5!
+If what you are doing is complex or takes a long time (like painting a wall and watching it dry), consider that your child’s attention span is even shorter than yours!
+Verbal encouragement reassures them that they are doing well.
+In turn, this strengthens their sense of achievement and helps to keep them engaged in the family activity.
+If they put the toys away in record time, for example, celebrate with high fives and run around the room.
+Which ties nicely into number 5!

 Go crazy, turn enthusiasm up to 200% and be vocal.
 If it’s boring for you, 9/10 times it’s going to be pretty dull for your kids too!